 A skilled content marketer knows how to maximize engagement from existing customers and users, and also how to generate new customers through creative content.
 They can oversee a company-wide strategy of coherent messaging so your website, Twitter feed, and LinkedIn pages all provide a consistent range of content.
 And they can find freelancers to create the content that they or your other employees cannot create.

-Not everyone is a good enough writer to create articles that other sites will link to, or create videos that people will want to watch on YouTube.
+Not everyone is a strong writer who can create articles that other sites will link to, or write video scripts for content people will want to watch on YouTube.
 In some ways, a content manager is like a conductor in an orchestra.
 If your business has reached the stage when it needs an orchestra to communicate, then it’s time to hire a content marketing manager.